top of page

 Assume, as above, that each variable has one, but only one, of two values (+ or -).
 Regardless of whether the value of Alpha is + or -, Beta may be either + or -.
 The Beta state is not conditioned by the Alpha state.
 Sounds like Many Worlds…but it isn’t.

 Assume also that the basic properties of arithmetic apply.
 Therefore, (+ , –) is equivalent to (– , +).
 Our first iteration leaves us with just two possible Worlds (Laplace); but our second iteration adds a third option (+, - or -. +).
-According to this model, as the Universe inflates, it creates space for novelty.
+According to this model, as the Universe inflates, it creates additional space to accommodate novelty.
+Perhaps that is what inflation is, fundamentally.

-As Robert Frost brilliantly expressed in Two Roads, we are not responsible for the destination (God has taken care of this); our job is to optimize the journey, for ourselves and for our fellow travelers.
+As Robert Frost brilliantly expressed, we are not responsible for the destination; our job is to optimize the journey, for ourselves and for our fellow travelers.
 You’re not a nameless face in the crowd after all; you’re the quarterback of Team You.
-Which means… I can’t avoid taking responsibility for my life.
+Which means… I can’t avoid taking responsibility for my life after all.
 Bummer!

 Keep the conversation going.